Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q

-\begin{quotation} {\bf Abstract} --- For an abelian variety $A$ over a number field $k$ we discuss divisibility questions in $\rH^1(k,A)$ of elements of the subgroup $\Sha(A/k)$.
-The results are most complete for elliptic curves over $\bQ$.
-The connection to the section conjecture of anabelian geometry is discussed. \end{quotation}
+\begin{quotation} {\bf Abstract} --- For an abelian variety $A$ over a number field $k$ we discuss the maximal divisibile subgroup of $\rH^1(k,A)$ and its intersection with the subgroup $\Sha(A/k)$.
+The results are most complete for elliptic curves over $\bQ$. \end{quotation}